ying-teaching/python-book/docs/ch02_variable/notes/variables.md

 ### Objects Created at Runtime

-Create objects from user input / network / function call.
+Create objects from user input / network.

 Function call inputs (parameters) are alias of its arguments